sarikamahboob/docs/docs/Digicon HRMS/index.md

 The values for Total Employees, Total Male, Total Female, Total Processes, and Former Employees do not depend on any filters.
 However, the values for other metrics on the Dashboard will depend on the date range, process, and branch filters.

-**_Only users with the Admin role and type can access the Dashboard Overview section._**
+**_Only users with the Admin role can access the Dashboard Overview section._**

 ### Attendance

 Dive into the attendance details with two submenus:

 - **Daily Attendance**: Get a day-to-day breakdown of attendance.
 The daily attendance table showcases attendance status (Device, Biometric, System), attendance time, and working hours.
 For System attendance, only working hours are displayed.
 Device attendance data also includes check-in and check-out locations.
 You can use filters like date, designation, process, branch, or search by name and DG ID.
-Both users and admins can also export the table data.
+You can also export the table data also.

 - **Monthly Attendance**: This view provides a day-by-day breakdown of attendance for the current month.
 If there are multiple types of attendance data (Device, Biometric, System), they are displayed serially for each day.
-Same as daily attendance, you can apply the same filters, and only admins can export the table data.
+Same as daily attendance, you can apply the same filters, and can export the table data also.

-**_Anyone with the user or admin role can view the daily and monthly attendance._**
+**_Anyone with the role permission can view and export the daily and monthly attendance._**

 ### Announcement